Select Page

 Public holidays

 If a public holiday falls when an employee is on annual leave, the employee is taken not to be on paid annual leave on that day.
-Instead the NES about public holidays will apply and the employee will be entitled to be paid for the public holiday at the employee’s base rate of pay for ordinary hours of work
+Instead the NES about public holidays will apply and the employee will be entitled to be paid for the public holiday at the employee’s base rate of pay for ordinary hours of work.

 Other forms of leave taken while on annual leave

 If an employee is eligible for another form of leave, other than unpaid parental leave, while on annual leave, or is entitled to be absent from work on community service leave, the employee is taken not to be on annual leave during that time.
-For instance if the employee is eligible for personal leave or carer’s leave while on annual leave, the NES about payment for personal/carer’s leave will apply.
+For instance, if the employee is eligible for personal leave or carer’s leave while on annual leave, the NES about payment for personal/carer’s leave will apply.

-Whilst the NES provides the minimum amount of annual leave, employers and employees can negotiate more generous annual leave provisions in workplace agreements or as part of a remuneration package
+Whilst the NES provides the minimum amount of annual leave, employers and employees can negotiate more generous annual leave provisions in workplace agreements or as part of a remuneration package.

 Sick leave/personal leave/carer’s leave